yahoo/node-bigfig/README.md

 * special characters should be encoded just as for URL query parameters (`%xx`)

-FWI, the `__context?...` strings don't need to be quoted when used in YAML files.
+FYI, the `__context?...` strings don't need to be quoted when used in YAML files.